rmetzler/bliki/wiki/ethics/linkedin-intro.md

 incoming mail server to retrieve mail, and often must log into the user's real outgoing mail server to deliver mail with correct SPF or DKIM validation.
 This implies that LinkedIn Intro must know the user's email credentials, which it acquires from their mobile device.
-Since this is a "use" of a password, not merely a "validation" of an incoming password, the password must be available _to LinkedIn_ as plain text.
+Since this is a “use” of a password, not merely a “validation” of an incoming password, the password must be available _to LinkedIn_ as plain text.
 There are two serious problems with this that are directly LinkedIn's responsibilty, and a third that's indirect but important.
 (Some email providers - notably Google - support non-password,